Help us make DevTools Tips better! Fill out this survey to tell us more about your DevTools habits and frustrations.

 Hide resources loaded by extensions in the Network panel

-If you want to hide scripts and other resources loaded by browser extensions in the Network panel, u...
+If you want to hide scripts and other resources loaded by browser extensions in the Network panel, use the -scheme:chrome-extension pattern in the filter input box.
+Credits go to Sunil for his post on...
 Read moreSupported by:

 -